hoangnguyen177/clowder-deployment/README.md

 Once deployed, the following services are going to be created:

 * a mongodb cluster spanning across the slave nodes
-* a elasticearch cluster spanning accross the slave nodes
+* an elasticearch cluster spanning across the slave nodes
 * clowder instances spanning across the slave nodes
 * traefik instances spanning across master nodes
-* a glusterfs shared amongst slave nodes for upload files, thumbnails
+* a glusterfs shared amongst slave nodes for uploads, thumbnails and previews

 Makefile is used to control all the steps.
 This is the simplified version of github.com/UQ-RCC/ansible-swarm-clowder.